jagrvargen/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 7. 7-clock - Write a bash script that displays the time for 12 hours and 59 minutes using a while loop.

 8. 8-for_ls - Write a bash script with a for loop that displays the content of the current directory in a list format, where only the part of the name after the dash is displayed.

+9. 9-to_file_or_not_to_file - Write a bash script that gives the information about the holbertonschool file using if and else.
+If the file exists display 'holbertonschool file exists'.
+If it does not exit display 'holbertonschool file does not exist'.
+If the file exists, print 'holberton school file is empty' if empty, 'holbertonschool file is not empty' if not empty, 'holbertonschool is a regular file' if it is regular, and nothing if it is not regular.